 I know there are other lists of favorite perennials out there, but I must share this list with you.
 If there are any other gardeners out there whose plants must thrive on neglect to survive, then this list is for you.
 If a plant needs to be coddled and pampered, it does not do well in our garden.
-What are the best hardy perennials?
-Here are five reliable returning perennials that need very little care.
+What are the best hardy perennials for zone 8?
+Here are reliable returning perennials that need very little care.
 They are also well-behaved, meaning they don’t spread out of control and have to be cut back or divided each year.
 Read on, low-maintenance gardeners!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite garden tools when I need to make a bouquet.
 Just click on the link, then browse around and do your shopping.

 Zone 8 includes regions with mild winters and hot summers, with an average minimum temperature of 15-20°F (-9 to -7°C).
 There are many perennial plants that thrive in these growing conditions.
 If you are not sure whether you are in a zone 8 area, you can check out the free tool for finding your plant hardiness zone on the USDA website.
 Just enter in your zip code for the result.
 This list includes the best zone 8 low-maintenance perennial plants that will do well in full sun, part shade, or shade.

 There are many perennials that are relatively easy to plant and care for, making them a great choice for beginner gardeners or those who are looking for low-maintenance plants.
 Here are some easy-to-grow perennials that require little maintenance beyond watering and occasional fertilization.
 As a bonus, many of these zone 8 perennial plants can be divided to make more plants, making these choices not only easy to grow but also easy on your wallet.